Leaders Larne beat Newry to go eight points clear

 Dungannon then took a 2-0 lead when Marc Walsh was on hand to tap the ball into the net after Ross Glendinning saved a good shot from Rhyss Campbell.

-But Carrick Rangers came out with real intensity after the break and sub Alex Gawne's shot was parried into the path of Lloyd Anderson, who swept home from close range.
+But Carrick Rangers came out with real intensity after the break and Alex Gawne's shot was parried into the path of Lloyd Anderson, who swept home from close range.

-McGuckin was given a straight red card for a coming together with Mayowa Animasahun and, soon after, the Swifts grabbed a third goal through Campbell after some stellar work from Walsh, who found Campbell unmarked in the Carrick Rangers box.
+McGuckin was given a straight red card for a coming together with Mayowa Animasahun and, soon after, the Swifts grabbed a third goal through Campbell after some stellar work from Walsh, who found Campbell unmarked in the Rangers box.

-Knowles then grabbed his second with a wonderful finish, running on to a beautiful Ben Gallagher flick, to score with what was the final kick of the game.
+Knowles then grabbed his second with a wonderful finish, running on to a beautiful Ben Gallagher flick to score with what was the final kick of the game.